-This general permit regulation governs stormwater discharges from construction activities.
+This general permit regulation authorizes stormwater discharges from regulated construction activities.
 For the purposes of this part, these discharges are defined as stormwater discharges associated with large construction activity, and stormwater discharges associated with small construction activity.
 Stormwater discharges associated with other types of industrial activity shall not have coverage under this general permit.
-This general permit covers only discharges through a point source to a surface water or through a municipal or nonmunicipal separate storm sewer system to surface waters.
+This general permit covers only discharges through a point source to state waters or through a municipal or nonmunicipal separate storm sewer system to state waters.
 Stormwater discharges associated with industrial activity that originate from the site after construction activities have been completed and the site has undergone final stabilization are not authorized by this permit.
+The goal of this permit is to minimize the discharge of stormwater pollutants from construction activity by requiring that the operator plan and implement appropriate control measures.